Musk threatens to boot Twitter account impersonators

 “That no longer applies.
 Good luck out there!” she added.

-It said the service would first be available in the U.S., Canada, Australia, New Zealand and the U.K. However, it was not available Sunday and there was no indication when it would go live.
-A Twitter employ, Esther Crawford, told The Associated Press it is coming “soon but it hasn’t launched yet.”
+It said the service would first be available in the U.S., Canada, Australia, New Zealand, and the U.K. However, it was not available Sunday and there was no indication of when it would go live.
+A Twitter employee, Esther Crawford, told The Associated Press it is coming “soon but it hasn’t launched yet.”

 Twitter did not respond on Sunday to an email seeking comment on the verified accounts issue and Griffin’s suspension.